-The team is based at Oxford Children's Hospital and the Nuffield Orthopaedic Centre.
+The team is based at Oxford Children's Hospital.

 How the service works

 We provide a programme of neurorehabilitation which is specifically designed around your child's individual needs and circumstances.
 Members of the service will work with you and your child, either together or on your own.
 They may also work jointly with other members of the team.